This is my review of the Conrad London St James hotel, its rooms and its facilities.

 Following my original article I was invited by the hotel to take a look.
 I was given a room with breakfast and lounge access for free.
-Note that I live very close to the hotel (under 10 minutes by taxi) so I did not get any intrinsic benefit from staying there – I was not nearer my office, for example, and did not save any commuting money!
+Note that I live very close to the hotel (under 10 minutes by taxi) so I did not get any intrinsic benefit from staying there.

 The property was converted from what appears to be office use about 18 months ago.
 It is directly opposite St James Park tube station on the District Line.

 Scotland Yard is next door.
 This will become important later!

 Check in was very efficient.
 The lobby is bright and airy, benefitting from a glass roof which encases what is actually a triangular structure.